hyvnova/discord-bot-devkit/README.md

 - Check [Pycord API reference: discord.Embed](https://docs.pycord.dev/en/stable/api.html?highlight=view#discord.Embed) for more details.

-# Imports & Defined Members
+# Imports And Defined Members

 - *This may vary a lot.*